How To Clean Vacuum Filters (And How Often)

 Vacuum cleaner filters

-How often have you thought to clean the filter in your vacuum cleaner?
-Believe it or not, keeping the filter clean is more important than you may think, not only for your vacuum’s performance but also for your indoor air quality.
-This is because over time, the filter gets clogged up with dust, debris and pet hair, which reduces the machine’s suction power and allows these particles to be pumped back into the air you breathe.
-This is especially harmful if you have respiratory issues like asthma or allergies.
-In fact, about 8 million people in UK had been diagnosed with asthma, 1.2 million with COPD and over 0.4 million with other forms of lung disease., so it's more critical than ever to maintain good air quality in your home.
-Whether you have washable, non-washable or HEPA filters in your vacuum cleaner, make sure you clean them regularly to preserve your air quality and keep your device running smoothly.
+Most people vacuum their homes at least once a week; yet many overlook the importance of cleaning the vacuum itself, particularly the filters.
+Over time, filters become clogged with dust, debris and pet hair, reducing the machine’s suction power and recirculating these particles into the air you breathe.
+This is especially harmful for those with respiratory issues like asthma or allergies; In fact, about 8 million people in UK had been diagnosed with asthma, 1.2 million with COPD and over 0.4 million with other forms of lung disease., so it's more critical than ever to maintain good air quality at home.
+Whether your vacuum has washable, non-washable or HEPA filters, make sure to clean them regularly to keep your device running efficiently.

 Can You Wash a Vacuum Filter?